pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/developer-portals/templates.md

 ---
-title: With Custom Templates
+title: Organization Templates
-title_tag: Building Developer Portals with Custom Project Templates
+title_tag: Get started with Organization Templates
-h1: Building Developer Portals with Custom Project Templates
+h1: Building Developer Portals with Organization Templates
-meta_desc: Lean how to build template projects, and configure them to work with your Pulumi organization.
+meta_desc: Lean how to build template projects and configure them to work with your Pulumi organization.
 menu:
   pulumicloud:
-    weight: 2
+    weight: 1
     parent: developer-portals
 ---

 A large number of public project templates are provided by Pulumi in [https://github.com/pulumi/examples](https://github.com/pulumi/examples) and [https://github.com/pulumi/templates](https://github.com/pulumi/templates).
 These can be useful for teams starting from scratch; however, as your business and infrastructure grows in complexity it is likely you will want new Pulumi projects to include some custom, internal functionality not provided by these public templates.

-Pulumi allows you to define _custom_ project templates to help get projects off the ground faster.
-This enables you to provide new Pulumi projects with consistent code structure, conventions, or best practices, for example.
+Pulumi allows you to define _Organization Templates_ to help get projects off the ground faster.
+This enables you to provide new Pulumi projects with consistent code structure, conventions, or best practices.

-## Defining a custom template
+## Defining an Organization Template

 A template can be hosted in a public or private GitHub repository, and its only requirement is that it must contain a valid `Pulumi.yaml` at the root or within a subdirectory of the repository.
 A single repository can provide multiple templates from various subdirectories.

 The `Pulumi.yaml` file can optionally contain a `template` section, which typically includes a `config` section for specifying required config values for the project.
 Each config value can have a `description` and a `default` value.
 Config values can be marked as [`secret`](/docs/concepts/secrets), which ensures values in templated project will be stored with secure encryption.